rjrodger/gubu/README.md

 *Gubu* exports shape "builder" utility functions that let you further refine the shape (You've already seen the `Empty` builder above that allows strings to be empty).
-Wrap your value with the function in-place in the shape.
+You wrap your value with the builder function to apply the desired effect.

 The `Required` builder makes a value required: